wp-plugins/embedplus-for-wordpress/readme.txt

 Hear about major upcoming announcements and feature updates by [signing up here](http://eepurl.com/tpncn).

 Besides checking out our homepage demo, you can see the plugin at work for hundreds of YouTube videos in the different categories below.
-We've included feeds like most popular and most discussed to hopefully illustrate our plugin's social features like Reactions.
+Here's a feed dump of the most most popular and most discussed to hopefully illustrate our plugin's social features like Reactions.
 These videos are updated daily based on YouTube statistics.

 = Most Popular =